TrevorMak/SPA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

+## JSON server

+Run `json-server --watch db.json` to start the json server. http://localhost:3000/

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `run start:proxy` for a dev server which will proxy api calls to http://localhost:3000/.
+Dev server will be on http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding